stando2/INFO550-project/README.md

 ```

 This will create a file called `homework-3.html`.
-You can view the results in your browser.
+You can open the html file in your browser to view results.